Bachelor's programs

 Can I work while doing my bachelor's in Japan?

 Yes.
-Japanese student visa holders can work up to 28 hours per week with the Permission to Engage in Activity Other Than That Permitted (issued at airport on arrival).
-During university long vacations (summer, winter, spring breaks), you can work full-time at 8 hours/day.
-Hourly wages: ¥1,200–¥1,500 in Tokyo.
-Working 28 hours/week earns ¥130,000+/month — covering most living costs in regional cities and a substantial portion in Tokyo.
+Japanese student visa holders can work up to 28 hours per week with the Permission to Engage in Activity Other Than That Permitted, issued at the airport on arrival or at your local immigration office.
+During university long vacations (summer, winter, and spring breaks), you can work full-time at 8 hours per day.
+Hourly wages run ¥1,226 to ¥1,600 in Tokyo, lower in regional areas.
+Working 28 hours per week earns ¥130,000 or more per month, covering most living costs in regional cities and a substantial portion in Tokyo.
+Common jobs include convenience stores, restaurants, hotels, and warehouses.
+Keep your class attendance above 80 percent, as immigration monitors attendance records at visa renewal.

 Need help with your specific situation?